 Families and survivors often depend on life insurance benefits after a loved one passes away.
 These benefits may be necessary to pay for funeral or memorial expenses and may be needed for final medical costs as well as for everyday bills.
-If the person who has passed away was a breadwinner, life insurance money may be necessary to keep the household moving forward financially.
+If the person who has passed away was a breadwinner, life insurance money might be necessary to keep the household moving forward financially.

 In most cases, life insurance payouts occur within a few weeks of the life insurance company being notified of the death and receiving a death certificate.
 However, there may be times when an insurance payout is not forthcoming.
 For example, if a death occurs within two years of a new life insurance policy, insurance companies may be likely to review the claim with a closer eye.
 It can take a longer time for the evaluation to be complete.
-In addition, paperwork and the process itself can cause delays.
+Also, paperwork and the process itself can cause delays.
 An insurer may claim a beneficiary is not entitled to benefits or that there is no policy covering the death.
-This may occur if the person who has passed away missed insurance payments.
+The denial may occur if the person who has passed away missed insurance payments.